 It is a sound environmental management strategy that involves the use of reliable information and the mapping of areas that need special attention to pollution control and prevention.

 It is a management tool used in environmental conservation decision making and provides vital information on the impacts of various manufacturing processes and finished products on the environment.

 12. The practice of tree planting

 Trees reduce the speed of surface runoff and as a result, reduce the erosion and the washing away of the contaminants into water bodies.
-Trees are also carbon sinks and can, therefore, assist in reducing the amount of carbon dioxide in the environment that cause global warming and climate change.
+Trees are also carbon sinks and can, therefore, assist in reducing the amount of carbon dioxide in the environment that causes global warming and climate change.

 13. Minimize the use of vehicles and planes

 One of the leading air polluters on earth are vehicles and planes.
-They release high amounts of gasoline fumes which contain pollutants such as carbon monoxide, nitrogen oxides, hydrocarbons, and particulate matter.
+They release high amounts of gasoline fumes that contain pollutants such as carbon monoxide, nitrogen oxides, hydrocarbons, and particulate matter.
 When their use is reduced by considering other travel options and fuel alternatives such as electric trains, reducing travel trips, biking or walking, and electric vehicles; air pollution can be reduced significantly.

 14. disposal of oils, fats, and grease

 Lead is a highly toxic substance that can lead to contamination of soil and water sources.
 Unleaded gasoline would curb the effects of pollution.